frenetic-lang/tutorials/02-OxRepeater.md

 We can understand the table by interpreting the patterns and actions in priority-order:

-1. The highest priority rule drops all ICMP packets (because it has an empty action list).
+1. The highest priority rule drops all Internet Control Message Protocol (ICMP) packets (because it has an empty action list).

-2. The next rule sends TCP packets out of ports 2 and 5 (i.e., it creates two copies).
+2. The next rule sends Transmission Control Protocol (TCP) packets out of ports 2 and 5 (i.e., it creates two copies).

-3. The next rule sends UDP traffic to the special controller port (see below).
+3. The next rule sends User Datagram Protocol (UDP) traffic to the special controller port (see below).

 4. The final rule matches ICMP traffic.
 However, since this rule is